kathbruten/Project-1/README.md

 * They want to buy a product from a company that is sustainable and cares about running an ethical business

-## Developer and business goals
+## Goals for Business and Developer
-Designer goals are to create a website which runs smoothly, is efficient, visually appealling and helpful Business goals are to create a user experience which will deliver the company's brand of luxurious and beautiful bespoke tables that are enjoyable, durable, practical and beautiful.
+Designer goals are to create a website which runs smoothly, is efficient, visually appealling and helpful.
+Business goals are to create a user experience which will deliver the company's brand of luxurious and beautiful bespoke tables that are enjoyable, durable, practical and beautiful.

 ## The Five Planes